 economic evaluation (our goal: assess the cost-utility of competing policy options for improving the mental health of young people).

 Although principally interested in using our CHEMs to answer policy questions relating to the mental health of young people in Australia, we want to facilitate CHEM transferability to other jurisdictions.
 Our CHEMs are therefore being derived from and applied to real data (which can be assumption, empirical or simulated, so long as it is appropriate for use in analysis intended to inform decision-making) from Australia.
-Additionally, we plan for all our CHEMs to be distributed with toy (fake) data to help demonstrate the potential use of these CHEMS in other decision contexts.
+To help demonstrate the potential use of CHEMs in other decision contexts, we also create toy datasets.
+Data created for illustration purposes is prominently labelled as fake and as not for use in decision-analysis.

 Case study: health and its value